School launches project to create splash pad in memory of "shining star" pupil

-Portsmouth school Cliffdale Primary Acdemy launches project in memory of "shining star" pupil who died
+Portsmouth school Cliffdale Primary Academy launches project in memory of "shining star" pupil who died

 and live on Freeview channel 276